 The code snippet below shows the declaration of the module for this testbench.

 Note that it is good practise to keep the name of the design being tested and the testbench similar.
-Normally this is done by simply appending _tb or _test to the end of the design name when we name our testbench module.
+Normally this is done by simply appending _tb or _test to the end of the design name.

 module example_tb (); // Our testbench code goes here endmodule : example_tb